3dlg-hcvc/mirror3d/README.md

 - `--stage all` : Run stage 1 ~ 4 together

 - Note :
-	- Only changing the ratio of w:h (and don't change f)  will change the point cloud's shape
+	- Only changing the ratio of w:h (and do not change f)  will change the point cloud's shape
 	- Only changing the depth image OR resizing the image but keep the w:h ratio will not change the shape of the point cloud (but the point cloud would be closer / further/ small / larger )
-	- During training: If the image is resized by ratio x (w:h ratio doesn't change), f should also multiply ratio x
+	- During training: If the image is resized by ratio x (w:h ratio does not change), f should also multiply ratio x

 ### Verification